-- Operating Deficit Multi-year financial projections indicate substantial General Fund operating deficits for the two subsequent fiscal years. - Cash Absent temporary borrowing, the district's General Fund cash balance may not be sufficient to cover cash flow needs throughout the 2018-19 fiscal year.
+• Operating Deficit - Multi-year financial projections indicate substantial General Fund operating deficits for the current and two subsequent fiscal years.

+• Flat Enrollment - The district's projections indicate flat enrollment for the current and two subsequent fiscal years.

 Assumptions and Other Considerations